jacobo/building_services/slides.md

 # Share your errors

 .notes we actually show partners a debug console with exception traces for recent errors.

 !SLIDE
-# Don't use rails for API controllers, use Sinatra

-.notes because it's not as portable.
-Because you can re-use mini sinatra apps as your fake too.
-.notes because nested resource routes are a pain and you end up not even providing every REST verb on every one of them.

-!SLIDE
-# Write your own presenter

-.notes because it's hard to follow what as_json is doing with nested models

-!SLIDE
 # Your domain model should not match your database model